Bot-Devel/Quote-Finder/README.md

 - In your `Quote-Finder` directory, you can simply `cd data/` and `git pull`, as you normally do for repositories since the submodule is also a git repository.

 - Alternatively, you can also use `git submodule foreach git pull origin main` to pull the changes.
+This is the recommended way.

 Note: This pulls from the Upstream [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data) repository as configured in the `.gitmodules` file.
-You can change the `url` of the submodule to your fork during development.
+During development, you can change the `url` of the submodule to your fork or you can directly update the files in your local `/data` directory.

 ## Discord

-- Rename the `.env.ex` file to `.env` which should contain the `DISCORD_TOKEN` for your testing bot.
+- Create a `.env` file which should contain the `DISCORD_TOKEN` for your testing bot as shown in the `.env.ex` file.

 - Create a testing bot from the [Discord Developer Portal](https://discord.com/developers/applications) and copy the bot token to the `.env` file.